Does home insurance cover cracked render and walls?

 Minor cracks that measure no more than 2mm are usually nothing to worry about and will have no effect on the safety and stability of your property.
 You can easily check the width of cracks with a measuring tape.

-These sort of cracks could be a sign of structural damage and subsidence.
+These sorts of cracks could be a sign of structural damage and subsidence.

 Subsidence happens when the ground beneath a property erodes and moves downwards.